yellowmessenger/documentation/docs/platform_concepts/Getting Started/add-bot-collaborators.md

 <img  src="https://i.imgur.com/cBnpqIe.png"  width="50%"/>

-c.
-Click **Save**.
+3. Click **Save**.
 The invited user will receive an email with the bot access invitation.

 ***